nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 ## Create a Synapse Project

 Synapse projects offer unlimited storage for public and private Docker images, which is the submission format required by the NLP Sandbox.
-Synapse projects offers other collaborative tools such as Wikis, file sharing, and a discussion forum.
+Synapse project also offer other collaborative tools such as Wikis, file sharing, and a discussion forum.
 Sharing settings can be set individually for each of these features.